 Hello everyone!
 In this week’s feature, I’ll be rounding up local establishments for you to get dress shoes from.
 Yes – there are homegrown efforts specialising in dress shoes!
 Instead of getting your shoes from run of the mill places such as Aldo and Ecco, do consider supporting these local enterprises instead!

-Earnest & Collective is by far the most affordable option on this list.
+Similar to Arden Teal, Earnest & Collective represents the affordable end of the spectrum on this list.

 Who are they: “Earnest & Collective is built on honesty, modern convenience and the passion to make great quality shoes affordable for the everyday man.”